jas-sin82/milestone-project-1/README.md

   ## To finish this project I have used [Code Institute gitpod full template](https://github.com/Code-Institute-Org/gitpod-full-template)

-  #  Some more Screenshots of my project
+  #  Screenshots of complete project

   ![screenshot](mock-images/screenshot-membership.png)